With Dry January officially here, it's important to understand just how much drinking alcohol can impact gout and your uric acid levels.

 2) Consuming any type of alcohol will actually work to pull the uric acid back into your body, reducing the amount and the speed at which the uric acid is released.

 3) As you continue to drink alcohol, your body becomes more and more dehydrated.
-This is because alcohol is actually known as a diuretic, which increases the amount of water that is expelled through urine.
-Diuretics basically work to get rid of extra fluid in your body.
+This is because alcohol is known as a diuretic, which increases the amount of water that is expelled through urine.
+Diuretics work to get rid of extra fluid in your body.
 The more you go, the more vital fluids you lose.

 Let us know what topics you're interested in, and we'll do our best to include them in future blogs!
 Email us at info@toneshealth.com